gardener/gardener-extension-provider-gcp/docs/usage-as-end-user.md

   **Note**:
   * A rolling upgrade of the worker group would be triggered in case the `acceleratorType` or `count` is updated.
   * Some machineTypes like [a2 family](https://cloud.google.com/blog/products/compute/announcing-google-cloud-a2-vm-family-based-on-nvidia-a100-gpu) come with already attached gpu of `a100` type and pre-defined count.
-So DONOT specify workerConfig if workerPool is made of those machineTypes.
+If your workerPool consists of those machineTypes, please **do not** specify any GPU configuration.
   * Sufficient quota of gpu is needed in the GCP project.
 This includes quota to support autoscaling if enabled.
-  * GPU attached machines couldn't be live migrated during onHostMaintainence in GCP.
+  * GPU-attached machines can't be live migrated during host maintenance events.
 Find out how to handle that in your application [here](https://cloud.google.com/compute/docs/gpus/gpu-host-maintenance)
   * GPU count specified here is considered for forming node template during scale-from-zero in Cluster Autoscaler

   An example `WorkerConfig` for the GCP looks as follows: